spcourse/python/en/packages/10 packages.md

     FILE
         [some path]\my_string_package\__init__.py

-As you can see it `pydoc` automatically generated some information about our package.
+As you can see, `pydoc` automatically generated some information about our package.
 We get the name of the package, the sub-modules ( `conversions` and `manipulations`), and the location of the package.
 Type `q` to exit `pydoc`.

 We can even inspect the sub-modules themselves.